-The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Alpha A6300 are two digital cameras that were announced, respectively, in June 2017 and February 2016.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Alpha A6300 are two digital cameras that were officially introduced, respectively, in June 2017 and February 2016.
 The 200D is a DSLR, while the A6300 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Sony A6300

 The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Sony A6300.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.